 - Ensure that onsite combustion for buildings is not permitted to exacerbate local air pollution and indoor air quality problems.

-Foundation 5: Embodied Carbon
+Foundation 5: Life-Cycle Impacts

 Building materials and construction accounts for fully 11% of global energy-related carbon emissions (UNEP 2017).
 As buildings increasingly target high-efficiency levels and low/zero carbon operations, the embodied carbon in the materials used to construct buildings constitutes a growing share of life cycle carbon impact.
+Buildings can be required to be constructed with lower embodied carbon materials and with components intended to be reusable or recyclable at the end of their application in the building.

 As we approach a Presidential election year, climate change is surfacing as a key issue.
 All Democrats in the race support recommitting to the Paris Climate Agreement.
 And most Democratic candidates view achieving net-zero carbon emissions as the pathway to meeting the goals of the Paris Climate Agreement.